 You are requested to take note of the deadlines.
-If you are interested in UCL (Term 1: September-December [12 weeks]; Term 2: January-June [20 weeks]) and Loughborough University (Sem 1: Beginning October to early February; Sem 2: Mid February to mid-June), read the Loughborough University's Loughborough University's Fact Sheet for incoming exchange students 2017/2018
+If you are interested in Loughborough University (Sem 1: beginning of October to early February; Sem 2: mid-February to mid-June), read the Loughborough University's Loughborough University's Fact Sheet for incoming exchange students 2017/2018

 You can apply to do the SEP for either a semester or a whole year.
 Generally, students are discouraged from going for SEP during their final graduating year.
 The recommended period for embarking on the SEP is during the first or second semester of the Second Year.
 Students are also advised that they should set aside sufficient funds to cover accommodation and living expenses.
 Students should also ensure that they apply and confirm accommodation at the partner University overseas before they leave.
 If financial resources prove to be a challenge, students can apply for the Office of Alumni Relations (OAR) awards (to any country), and Registrar’s Office SEP Loan.
 DUO-Singapore Exchange Fellowship (DUO), is also available for European destinations.
 Students who are on the Ministry of Education Scholarship can approach the MOE for funds to cover airfare and some living expenses.
 Please verify and check with MOE for details.
-It is also advisable to go to the NUS International Relations Office’s (IRO) website at www.nus.edu.sg/iro/ to learn more about their special programmes, announcements, information, awards etc. for SEP students.
+It is also advisable to go to the NUS Registrar's Office - Student Exchange Programme website to learn more about their special programmes, announcements, information, awards etc. for SEP students.

 The Department offers a range of modules

 The department’s research strengths and its facilities are available